 The centipede managed to sting me in the process.
 This Aloha hurts!

-We’re careful to use insecticidal spray at the perimeter of the house every few months in case one of these guys walks in.
+I’m careful to use perimeter insecticidal spray every few months in case one of these guys walks in.
 In our tropical environment, and will all of the recent Hawaii showers, however, it’s still possible for something like this to happen.

 I always tell friends visiting the islands to check their bed linens at night and clothes for any unwelcome guests.
 This is especially true when staying in a private home or small B&B.

 How a centipede stings: